Fyssion/playlist-sync/README.md

 Just a shitty and possibly over engineered Python script for syncing playlists between music streaming services.
-Right now it only supports syncing from Spotify to YTMusic because that's all I need.
+Right now it only supports syncing between Spotify and YTMusic because that's all I need.

 This is only on GitHub because I spent multiple hours on this for no reason.
 If it's actually helpful (or could be) and you want me to finish